VicidominiLab/BrightEyes-MCS/README.md

 There are two possibility:
-- Download the [Zip](https://github.com/VicidominiLab/BrightEyes-MCS/archive/refs/heads/main.zip) of the repository and extract it where you prefer OR
+- Download the [Zip](https://github.com/VicidominiLab/BrightEyes-MCS/archive/refs/heads/main.zip) of the repository and extract it where you prefer
-- Clone the repo:
+- Or clone the repo:
 - - `git clone https://github.com/VicidominiLab/BrightEyes-MCS.git`

 Python **3.10** and the MSYS2 or Visual Studio C++ MUST BE installed before run the installer!